grommet/grommet-starter-new-app/README.md

 cd my-app
 ```

 CRA will automatically install dependencies for you.
-It uses [Yarn](https://yarnpkg.com/en/) behind the scenes.
-If you prefer to use NPM, you can delete the `yarn.lock` file and run `npm install` manually.
+It uses [Yarn](https://yarnpkg.com/en/) as a package manager behind the scenes.
+If you prefer to use NPM for your package management, you can delete the `yarn.lock` file and run `npm install` manually.

 ```bash
 rm -rf yarn.lock